Rotating wheel space station: In fiction

 2014: A vessel very similar in design to the NASA-designed Nautilus-X was used in Interstellar.
 The ship, known as the Endurance, was used as a staging station also capable of interplanetary flight.

 2014: Space stations in the video game Elite: Dangerous (and its prequels) rotate to create artificial gravity.

 2015: Thunderbird 5 in the ITV TV show Thunderbirds Are Go features a rotating gravity ring section on the space station which features a glass floor to observe the Earth below.
 The series is set in the year 2060.

 2015: The NASA-designed Hermes in the film The Martian was capable of space travel to Mars.

 2018: A planetarium movie Mars 1001 shows a fictional mission to Mars employing a rotating spacecraft.
 Fallout 76 includes a ruined space station that has a rotating wheel on it in a location called The Crater.

+2019: The video game Outer Wilds features multiple: the base game contains a rotating gravity wheel inside of a planet to maintain a gravitational pull within the planet's center.
+The 2021 DLC Echoes of the Eye features a planet-sized, wheel-shaped starship that rotates to create artificial gravity.

-2022: The Mandalorian is shown on a rotating ring with artificial gravity in the Book of Boba Fett.
+2022: The Mandalorian is shown on a rotating ring with artificial gravity in The Book of Boba Fett.

 2022: The season 3 premiere of For All Mankind, an Apple TV+ original series, depicts a space hotel with a rotating wheel for gravity generation which becomes important to the storyline after the rotating mechanism malfunctions.